 Lazy-loading yields priority to other resources that your user may need first.
 It postpones loading of all other iFrames until they are about to come into browser's viewport.

-iFrames are great for security of your site.
-But they are render-blocking.
+iFrames in general are great for security of your site, but they are render-blocking.
 It may add up and have great drag on your site's performance, particularly for mobile users.

-The approach makes wonders.
+The approach makes wonders and unblocks your page renders.
 But it still loads all media with no delay, even if it is way below the fold.
 This is because iFrames cannot discover whether they are visible or not on their own.
 They need some help from JavaSript on the parent page.

-Responsive players will be lazy-loaded with thumbnail as placeholder first.
-When iFrame if about to come into viewport, it will be seemlessly replaced with an actual player.
+Responsive players will be lazy-loaded with thumbnail image as placeholder first.
+When iFrame if about to come into viewport, it will be seemlessly replaced with an actual player when it's ready.

 There are two ways to activate lazy-loading:

-Via Player settings: select "Lazy-load" and will apply only for players when wrapped into iFrame.
+Via Player settings: select "Lazy-load" and it will only apply to players.

 Via query-string parameter for all media: add

 Heads up: lazy-loading will not turn on when Iframely returns native publisher's code.
 It only works with our own iFrames.
 Add &iframe=1 if need be.